 This is derived from apples but is less than glycolic or lactic acid so not used alone in skincare.
 Despite its larger molecular size is a useful exfoliant when used in combination with other AHAs.
 Malic acid has antioxidant and humectant properties which can be soothing to people who do not tolerate glycolic acid.

-This is one of the better-known acids derived from citrus fruits and popularly known as vitamin C. It is typically used as antioxidant and skin brightener but is exfoliating in concentrations above 10%.
-Because of its low PH citric acid is irritating to skin but can be used in small quantities to maintain pH, of cosmetic within the required range.
+This is one of the better-known acids derived from citrus fruits and is popularly known as vitamin C. It is typically used as an antioxidant and skin brightener but is exfoliating in concentrations above 10%.
+Because of its low PH citric acid is irritating to the skin but can be used in small quantities to maintain the pH, of cosmetics within the required range.

 A by-product of the fermentation process during winemaking, twice as large as glycolic acid and best used as an additive in maintaining the pH range of other AHAs.